 Custodial wallet risks

-Hacks targeting third party storage can wipe out your funds
+Hacks targeting third party storage can result in loss of some or all of your funds

-Third parties may lock you from accessing your wallet and account if they go under
+Third parties may prevent you from accessing your funds if they go under

 What is a non-custodial crypto wallet?

-If you prefer to have total control over your funds, then non-custodial wallets are the choice for you.
+If you prefer to have total control over your funds, then non-custodial wallets may be the choice for you.

 Going back to our bank analogy, with a non-custodial wallet you are acting as your own bank.
 No one else has access to your funds, which you keep under your own personal lock and key.